-The best Stanley Cup alternatives for less
+The best Stanley Cup deals and alternatives

 by Emily Gilbert |

-Posted on
+Updated on

 If you've spent time on TikTok, you'll already be familiar with the Stanley Quencher tumbler.
 This cult favourite has become a hit with influencers worldwide, although the price ($40 in the US, £44.99 in the UK) has been off-putting for many.
-Enter, Stanley Cup alternatives: a chance for thirsty customers to get their hands on a nearly identical Stanley cup but for a fraction of the price.
+Enter Stanley Cup alternatives: a chance for thirsty customers to get their hands on a nearly identical Stanley cup but for a fraction of the price.

 Although the American brand Stanley first launched in 1913 and has primarily been known for camping gear and outdoor accessories, the Adventure Quencher (aka the Stanley cup) wasn't actually released until 2016.